-As your furnace switches on and begins to heat your home, it’s common for it to produce some noise.
-These sounds, like the burners igniting and the blower whirring, are all part of the normal start-up procedures.
+As your furnace switches on and begins to heat your house, it’s expected for it to create some noise.
+These sounds, like the burners firing up and the blower whirring, are all part of the normal start-up steps.

-Furnace maintenance is extremely important, as it keeps your manufacturer warranty in place.
-This helps protect you if something big malfunctions in your furnace during your warranty range.
+Furnace maintenance is extremely important, as it keeps your manufacturer warranty valid.
+This helps protect you if something huge stops working in your furnace during your warranty range.

-It can also help our professionals uncover little issues that can make your furnace noisy.
-And potentially help you prevent a malfunction on the chilliest day of the year.
-The Indoor Air Quality Association reports that routine maintenance can reduce your probability of furnace malfunctions by up to 95%.
+It can also help us find minor issues that might make your furnace annoying.
+And possibly help you avoid a malfunction on the chilliest day of the year.
+The Indoor Air Quality Association reports that regular maintenance can decrease your likelihood of furnace malfunctions by up to 95%.

-If small furnace problems go undetected, they may result in an issue in the future.
-By finding these troubles sooner, our professionals can get your furnace repaired before heating season is at its peak.
+If minor furnace troubles go undetected, they may cause trouble down the road.
+By discovering these issues sooner, our technicians can get your furnace repaired before heating season is underway.

-And, most important, professional cleaning and lubrication of your furnace’s moving components can help make it more efficient.
-A properly maintained furnace could save up to 30% on your utility expenses, according to the U.S. Department of Energy.
+And most essential, professional cleaning and lubrication of your furnace’s moving components can help make it more efficient.
+A correctly maintained furnace could save up to 30% on your utility costs, according to the U.S. Department of Energy.

 Your air filter helps keep your home’s air fresh and clean.
-When it turns too clogged, it can make your furnace turn on and off too often.
-Called short cycling, this can cause your furnace to eat up additional gas and make it stop working more quickly.
+When it turns too dirty, it can make your furnace turn on and off too frequently.
+Referred to as short cycling, this can cause your furnace to eat up additional fuel and make it stop working faster.